Chocorean/aoc23/README.md

 `A gear is any * symbol that is adjacent to exactly two part numbers.
 Its gear ratio is the result of multiplying those two numbers together.`

 I did not check whether the symbol was a `*`, but still got the correct result.
 Extremely lucky with the input, or bug in the input generation?

+## Day 4

+Pretty chill, I failed last night to solve part 2, and after refactoring this morning, I've tried again a value I thought I've already checked yesterday just in case, and I validated the day.

+Once again, when I say I suck sometimes at making a solution for a problem: I originally started to store the copies of each tickets in an hashmap instead of a vec.
+Why?
+What's the feature I was needing in that case?
+None, and a vec was just the right tool for this.

+Also, I should test my stuff more frequently.
+I'm glad I wrote a small unit test here because the feedback of the test gave me instantly some confidence.
+I'll try to write more testing cases for the following days too.